Help make camps possible

 Children: Children of all faiths, or no faith are welcome at Starfish KIDS Camps.
 We value helping all children who have been affected by abuse and neglect to change the trajectory of their lives.

-Volunteers: Volunteers are not required to be church members (of the sponsoring church), but for reasons of accountability, the lead volunteer directors must be members of the sponsoring church and accountable to the sponsoring pastoral team and The Starfish Alliance.
+Volunteers: Volunteers are not necessarily required to be church goers, but for reasons of accountability, the lead volunteer directors must be members of the sponsoring church and accountable to the sponsoring pastoral team and The Starfish Alliance.
+Other volunteer positions may not require membership of the host church, but may require regular church attendance at a local church.

-Host Church: The Starfish Alliance actively works with a multi-denominational camp sponsoring church network that varies widely in traditions or denominations, but is unified in affirming the standard Christian faith, as outlined in The Starfish Alliance faith statement.
+Host Church: The Starfish Alliance actively works with a multi-denominational network of churches that varies widely in traditions and/or denominations, but is unified in affirming the standard Christian faith, as outlined in The Starfish Alliance faith statement.

 Faith Statement: We affirm faith in God the Father, the Son and the Holy Spirit, the trustworthiness and authority of the Bible and the value and dignity of all people as well as our human alienation from God by sin and our need for salvation and grace through Jesus Christ.